Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/experience-platform-extension/README.md

 ### Domain configuration

-The domain used for data collection a required filed and it usually follows the format `<company>.edge.adobedc.net`, where `<company>` is the unique namespace associated to your Adobe organization.
+The value under the **Edge Network domain** field is used for requests to Adobe Experience Platform Edge Network and it usually follows the format `<company>.edge.adobedc.net`, where `<company>` is the unique namespace associated to your Adobe organization.

-If you have a first-party domain mapped to the Adobe-provisioned Edge Network domain, enter it here.
+If you have a first-party domain mapped to the Adobe-provisioned Edge Network domain, you can enter it here.
 For more details about how to configure or maintain a first-party domain, see [Adobe-Managed Certificate Program](https://experienceleague.adobe.com/docs/core-services/interface/administration/ec-cookies/cookies-first-party.html?lang=en#adobe-managed-certificate-program).

 **Note:** The domain name is expected to be just the domain without any protocol or trailing slashes.
+If no domain is provided, by default the `edge.adobedc.net` domain is used.

 ## Add the Edge Network extension to your app